elpamplina/mastodon-threading/README.md

 The plugin adds the following commands to the Obsidian's palette:

-- **Send single post to Mastodon**: Sends the selected text to your Mastodon server as a single post.
-This option only sends text, not images, and is intended to check that your connection to the server is working properly.
 - **Insert thread separator**: Separators allow you to create fragments in the text, which will form the posts of the thread.
 The separator is inserted at the current cursor position.
 - **Insert thread separators automatically**: Inserts separators in the active editor at sufficient intervals to not exceed the maximum size set.
 Separators are only placed between paragraphs, they do not break paragraphs in half.
 If you want to separate a paragraph, you can do it manually.
 This process is not perfect if there are very long paragraphs, or if the text has an unusual structure, so you will have to review the result and manually modify what did not turn out well.
 - **Remove all thread separators**: In the active editor, all thread separators are removed.
 You can always remove them manually using the standard editor tools.
-- **Send thread to Mastodon**: All fragments from the active editor are sent as a thread, checking first that the size and format are correct.
+- **Send to Mastodon**: All fragments from the active editor are sent as a thread (or single post if there're no separators), checking first that the size and format are correct.
 Images are attached with descriptions (if available).
+If there's an active selection in the editor, only the selected text/attachments are sent.

-The "Send single post to Mastodon" and "Insert thread separator" commands also appear in the context menu of the Obsidian editor.
+The "Send to Mastodon" and "Insert thread separator" commands also appear in the context menu of the Obsidian editor.

-The "Send thread to Mastodon" command also appears in the icons ribbon (if available).
+The "Send to Mastodon" command also appears in the icons ribbon (if available).

 ### Separators